Continuous Delivery vs. Continuous Deployment: Where To Draw The Line?

 Continuous deployment allows teams to commit to a fully automated pipeline, including deploying to production.
 By automatically pushing new releases into production, the team will no longer have to worry about “big releases” and receiving feedback directly from the users’ end on the product.

-After the continuous integration phase, the production moves on to continuous delivery then deployment.
+After the continuous integration phase, the production moves on to continuous delivery and finally deployment.
 The code changes will go through multiple fixes and feedback before being pushed into a production-like environment., whereas in continuous delivery, the team decides what and when to deploy new updates to the customers.

 The deployment process can take a step further with continuous deployment — completely free of human interference.
 These two concepts do not share the same definition, yet they have a mutual goal of automating and streamlining the development process.
 Sometimes, continuous delivery is combined with continuous deployment to exploit the benefits from both practices to the fullest.